Vietnam.vn - Nền tảng quảng bá Việt Nam

 Yen Duong Cooperative supports members in building pear product packaging.

-Pear trees are increasingly showing their ability to adapt to climate conditions, soil conditions and farming practices of the Phieng Phang people.
-From the initial results, people are continuing to convert the hilly land area that was used to grow corn with low efficiency to grow pears.
+Pear trees are increasingly showing their ability to adapt to climate conditions, soil and farming practices of the Phieng Phang people.
+From the initial results, people are continuing to convert the hilly land area that used to grow corn with low efficiency to grow pears.

 With the support of scientists, cooperatives and local authorities, pear trees are not only a new crop but also a hope on the journey of poverty reduction and sustainable economic development in the highlands here.